What is the working world of tomorrow?

-In the future, employees will be more involved in cross-company projects involving employees of one company and service providers from another Company work together decentrally in teams.
-There arise new forms of communication; Less is communicated via traditional e-mail programs and more via cross-company messengers, eg Skype, Whatsapp or Facebook Messenger.
+In future, employees will be used more in cross-company projects in which employees of one company work together with service providers from other companies in teams.
+New forms of communication emerge there; it becomes less classic eMailPrograms and communicated more strongly via cross-company messengers, e.g. Skype, Whatsapp or Facebook Messenger.

 These are the 10 challenges in the working world 4.0

 The future work environment is characterized by flexibility, mobility and access to all enterprise applications, regardless of which device.
 After mechanization, electrification and computerization, the fourth step - digitization - has already begun.
 What are the 10 challenges that companies and employees face?

 The Vision of Work 4.0 is a stronger focus of companies on the human needs of their workers.
 This is not an end in itself, but implicitly implies that the creativity and productivity of workers will increase as a result of new freedoms.

 This is the only way to keep up the pace of innovation in international competition.
 Demographic change is also taken into account.

 2. Employer branding: attracting and retaining highly qualified employees

 An important factor for the company's success is the acquisition and retention of highly qualified workers.
 Here, the generation Y is strongly in the focus of the companies.